Last updated on November 2nd, 2024 at 07:45 pm

 Check Out the BATA Bus Schedule & Pick a Time to Start

-In regards to a schedule, most of the tasting rooms don’t generally open until 11 a.m. or 12 p.m.
-So there’s no reason to be taking the early morning bus.
-I figured the 11:30 a.m. pick up at the Hall St station would be perfect for us.
+Regarding a schedule, most of the tasting rooms don’t generally open until 11 a.m. or 12 p.m., so there’s no reason to take the early morning bus.
+I figured the 11:30 a.m. pick-up at the Hall St station would be perfect for us.
 That would place us starting at Hop Lot just in time for lunch and brews.

 BATA Bus Cost